samiyaloo7/Shell-Programming-All-assi-M.Sc.IT-2-/Assi-1/ReadMe.md

 # Assignment-1
-- Only importent programs added.
+- Only important programs added.